chef/chef-web-docs/chef_master/source/upgrade_server.rst

       * - Chef Manage
         - Use Chef management console to manage data bags, attributes, run-lists, roles, environments, and cookbooks from a web user interface.

-          On the Chef server, run:
+          On the Chef Infra Server, run:

           .. code-block:: bash